heal-and-connect/heal-and-connect.github.io/content/_index.md

 ---
 title: "Heal and Connect"
+description: "Therapy for the soul, mind, and body."
 subtitle: "Therapy for the soul, mind, and body"
 welcomeTitle: "Welcome to Heal and Connect"
 welcomeSubtitle: "Finding new ways to connect to ourselves, others and nature."